lookit/lookit-docs/docs/source/frame-dev-setup.rst

 3. Add your token and lookit-api local host address to the ember-lookit-frameplayer/.env file.
-This will allow your Ember app to talk to your local API.
+This will allow your Ember app to talk to your local API or to the Lookit staging server, depending on the option you chose above.
+If you are using a local installation of lookit-api, insert the token you saved earlier.
+If you are using the Lookit staging server, please contact the admins for an API token for your account.
 Your .env file will now look like this:

    ::